4 Core Negotiation Tactics for Collections

 Once you understand the basic components of successful negotiation tactics, it’s time to become comfortable putting the pieces into practice.
 Here are three areas of the negotiation process where you can use creative thinking to reach your goal.

-• Understand their underlying interests - Sometimes during negotiations, you will discover that what people think they want and what their underlying interests are don’t align.
-Asking open-ended questions, using empathy and listening closely can help you understand the motivations driving a consumer.
-This can be a powerful tool for providing a solution they may not even know is available.
+- Understand their underlying interests - Sometimes during negotiations, you will discover that what people think they want and what their underlying interests are don’t align.
+Asking open-ended questions, using empathy, and listening closely can help you understand the motivations driving a consumer.
+This can be a powerful tool for providing a win-win outcome they may not even know is available.

-• Get them into problem solving mode - After you have laid the groundwork with a consumer by showing empathy and grasping their underlying interests it’s time to start working toward a solution.
+- Get them into problem-solving mode - After you have laid the groundwork with a consumer by showing empathy and grasping their underlying interests it’s time to start working toward a mutually beneficial solution.
 Once you’ve created a bond and shown that you are trustworthy, you can motivate the consumer to participate in problem solving.
 Remember, if you frame the situation as working together, consumers are going to be more willing.

-• Compromise as the last resort - Compromise shouldn’t be the outcome you strive toward in negotiation.
+- Compromise as the last resort - Compromise shouldn’t be the outcome you strive toward with your business negotiation strategies.
 Create a clear set of goals you’d like to achieve.
 Ideally, these goals will be acceptable to the other party as well.
 Try everything else before compromising because you might find that compromise is not necessary.

 4. BATNA Analysis (Yours and Theirs)

-After understanding all these pieces of a successful negotiation, you must do one more task before you dive in.
+After understanding the best negotiation tactics to use, you must do one more task before you dive in.
 Your Best Alternative To a Negotiated Agreement (BATNA) is a way to plan for every outcome.
 If the conversation doesn’t go the way you imagine, you need to know what you will do at that point.

 Ask yourself a few key questions in order to do this preparation:

-• What happens if we cannot reach agreement?
+- What happens if we cannot reach an agreement?

 If you mentally prepare for these scenarios, and you understand your and their BATNA, you will find yourself better prepared and clear on what you should and should not accept.